-While research is an integral part of prepping for your business plan, it’s one of those things where it’s all too easy to get overwhelmed and completely lose your way.
-You need to paint a picture of the macro industry but with so much information available, you may find yourself struggling to decide what does and doesn’t matter.
+Research is an integral part of prepping for your business plan.
+It’s one of those things where it’s all too easy to get overwhelmed and completely lose your way.
+You need to paint a picture of the macro industry.
+But with so much information available, you may find yourself struggling to decide what does and does not matter.

 One thing I’ve learned in my years helping clients is that when it comes to writing the macro industry section of your business plan, less is more.